-An alternative strategy is to reflect in the verification system that the world is open, but to constrain how methods may be redefined.
-The general idea is that to avoid reverification, any redefinition of a method through overriding must preserve certain properties of the method being redefined.
+fication, any redefinition of a method through overriding must preserve certain properties of the method being redefined.
 An important part of the properties to be preserved is the method's contract; i.e., the pre- and postconditions for its body.
 The contract can be seen as a description of the promised behavior of all implementations of the method as part of its interface description, the method's commitment.
-Best known as behavioral subtyping (e.g, [2, 19, 20, 25]), this strategy achieves incremental reasoning by limiting the possibilities for code reuse.
+Best known as behavioral subtyping (e.g, [2, 19, 20, 26]), this strategy achieves incremental reasoning by limiting the possibilities for code reuse.
 Once a method has committed to a contract, this commitment may not change in later redefinitions.
-That is overly restrictive and often violated in practice [26]; e.g., it is not respected by the standard Java library definitions.
+That is overly restrictive and often violated in practice [27]; e.g., it is not respected by the standard Java library definitions.

-This paper relaxes the restriction to property preservation of behavioral subtyping, while embracing the open world assumption of incremental program development.
+This report relaxes the property preservation restriction of behavioral subtyping, while embracing the open world assumption of incremental program development.
 The basic idea is as follows: given a method m declared with p and q as the method's preand postcondition, there is no need to restrict the behavior of methods overriding m and require that these adhere to that specification.
 Instead it suffices to preserve the "part" of p and q actually used to verify the program at the current stage.
-Specifically, if m is used in the program in the form of a method call $\{r\}$ e.m(...) $\{s\}$ , the preand postconditions r and s at that call-site constitute m's required behavior and it is those weaker conditions that need to be preserved to avoid reverification.
+Specifically, if m is used in the program in the form of a method call $\{r\}$ e.m(...) $\{s\}$, the preand postconditions r and s at that call-site constitute m's required behavior and it is those weaker conditions that need to be preserved to avoid reverification.
 We call the corresponding analysis strategy lazy behavioral subtyping.
 This strategy may serve as a blueprint for integrating a flexible system for program verification of late bound method calls into object-oriented program development and analysis tools environments [5-7].

-The paper formalizes this analysis strategy using an object-oriented kernel language, based on Featherweight Java [15], and using Hoare-style proof outlines.
+The report formalizes this analysis strategy using an object-oriented kernel language, based on Featherweight Java [15], and using Hoare-style proof outlines.
 Formalized as a syntax-driven inference system, class analysis is done in the context of a proof environment constructed during the analysis.
 The environment keeps track of the context-dependent requirements on method definitions, derived from late bound calls.
 The strategy is incremental; for the analysis of a class C, only knowledge of C and its superclasses is needed.
 We show the soundness of the proposed method.

-Paper overview.
+Report overview.
 Sect.
 2 introduces the problem of reasoning about late binding, Sect.
-3 presents the approach taken in this paper, and Sect.
+3 presents the approach taken in this report, and Sect.
 4 gives the details of the inference system.
 Related work is discussed in Sect.
 5 and Sect.
-6 concludes the paper.
+6 concludes the report.